valleyelectronics/react-native-xlogger/README.md

 in production.
 This wrapping also checks to see whether a configured Reactotron instance exists before trying to log.
 The monkey patching approach does not do this, and can result in crashes.

-To enable Reactotron logging, you must pass *both* a configured Reactotron instance *and* enable it with the `useReactotron` flag.
+To enable Reactotron logging, you must pass *both* a configured Reactotron instance *and* enable it with the `reactotron.enabled` flag.
 In addition, you can directly access special purpose Reactotron log methods via the `XLogger.reactotron` object.

 | Method                            | Maps to                              |